 Bookanalia – Bookanalia for Wednesday, September 19 at 6:30 PM in the Barret Room will be The Cruelest Month by Louise Penny.
 This is the third in the Chief Inspector Armand Gamache series presented be Wilma Bennett and Judy Laning.
 All are welcome whether you have read the book or not.
 If you buy your book at Carmichael’s, mention Bookanalia at HBPres and receive a 20% discount.

-Food Truck Friday – Join us on July 20 for Food Truck Friday!
-We will be having the following food trucks: Crave, Sweet and Savory, Lexie Lu’s, and The Cookie Cabin.
+Food Truck Friday – Join us on September 21 for Food Truck Friday!
+We will be having the following food trucks: Crave, Sweet and Savory, and Smok’n Cantina.
 There will be plenty of activities for kids and admission is free, however, seating is limited so please bring some outdoor chairs.
-Jonathan Sutphin’s band The Anchorites will be playing during the event.
 Craft and domestic beers will be for sale for $3.50 and $4.50.
 Cash only for beer sales.
-Be sure to save the dates for the entire season of Food Truck Friday’s: August 17, September 21, and October 19 (or the third Friday of each month.)
+Be sure to save the date for the last Food Truck Friday: October 19.
 If you know of any food trucks that are interested in being scheduled for future events this season, please have them contact Kathy Williams.
 Hope to see you there!